mk20661/CASA0014_Coursework/README.md

 - [x] OLED screen test
 - [x] MQTT connection test and public messages to topic test
 - [x] Rotary encoder test
-- [x] Combine the OLED screen and rotary encoder to achieve the selection function
+- [x] Combine the OLED screen and rotary encoder together to achieve the selection function
-- [x] Combine the Light sensor and Sound sensor to control the Chrono Lumina Light remotely
+- [x] Combine the Light sensor and Sound sensor to control the Chrono Lumina Light remotely and released the first version of project.
+Control the one Chrono Lumina Light.
 - [ ] **(Doing)** During the test processing, found the noise will influence the sound data collection.
 It need to a way to avoid this issue.
 Now, find two ways:
 **1.** Use the sample windows to calculate the average data  (on software part)
 **2.** Develop a filter to filter the noise (on hardware part)